 I love when people bring hats, sunglasses, scarves, jewelry, etc. It’s fun to have options to spice things up if you want to.
 The only thing I recommend avoiding is wearing watches because they can distract from your faces when I’m shooting close up!
 Props are awesome but can be a little tricky.
-I try to stay away from cheesy chalkboards and signs, but I’m totally down for you bringing a picnic blanket (even a picnic meal!), your pets, a cool car or motorcycle, a campfire, a bouquet, your skateboards, whatever you like.
+I try to stay away from most signs, letterboards, and chalkboards because I find them hard to incorporate in a way that’s not super cheesy, but I’m totally down for you bringing a picnic blanket (even a picnic meal!), your pets, a cool car or motorcycle, a campfire, a bouquet, your skateboards, whatever you like.
 Ask me if you have any ideas that you’re not sure about.

 Basically all of the above applies for in-home sessions, but, at the risk of sounding scandalous, I usually say the more skin showing the better.
 I don’t mean you have to be naked, but it usually just looks more realistic when you’re not wearing a jacket and shoes inside (unless you do that, in which case I suggest turning up your AC).
 If your partner wants to go shirtless cause that’s how he usually walks around the house - heck yeah let’s do it.
 But definitely don’t feel the need to show more skin than you’re comfortable showing!
 Just whatever feels good to you.